innerbytes/idajs/Ida/README.template.md

 - `do-not-hit-zoe` - the simplest mod, so it's easy to start with.
 Zoe doesn't get angry if you hit her, but then you die.
 - `storm` - basic sample used in this documentation.
 Allows to change the weather in the game through a dialog with an NPC.
 - `ts-storm` - same as `storm`, but implemented in TypeScript.
+- `radio` - a simple mod, we have created in the [IdaJS Getting Started Video tutorial](https://www.youtube.com/watch?v=XiBlQ5rBOGE).
 - `house-v1` - a complete 1:1 re-implementation of the Twinsen's house scene from the original LBA 2 game, using only {{{ida}}} scripting capabilities.
   - Full re-implementation of the very familiar Twinsen's house scene
   - Very much recommended to explore